-St Barnabas Out of School Club operates a zero tolerance on carrying weapons.
+Over the Rainbow operates a zero tolerance on carrying weapons.
 This is for all users of the setting.
-St Barnabas Out of School Club will follow the following procedure if any person is found to be carrying a dangerous object.
+Over the Rainbow will follow the following procedure if any person is found to be carrying a dangerous object.

 - Ensure the weapon is removed from the person.
 If this is not achievable by negotiation, contact the police.
 Suspend/Ban the person who has been found to carry the dangerous object.

 - Notify all witnesses families concerned.

-- Notify the school and any other key agencies.
+- Notify the school and any other key agencies

 - File an incident report with the setting.

 - Conduct an investigative review.